Best Things to Do in Mostar in One Day

 Entrance fee is around 5€ and the museum is located between the old town and the modern shopping street.

 Places to Visit Near Mostar

-One day in Mostar in a great idea – but I suggest making Mostar your base for three days and visiting some of the surrounding areas.
+One day in Mostar in a great idea – but I suggest making Mostar your base for two or three days and visiting some of the surrounding areas.

 Here are some of the places I visited before I arrived in Mostar (more detailed posts will follow):